 About the Law Enforcement Torch Run (LETR)

 The Law Enforcement Torch Run (LETR) is a movement of law enforcement personnel championing inclusion in their communities.
-LETR is represented in all 50 U.S. states, Canadian provinces and 46 nations with 97,000 ofﬁcers around the world, raising more than three quarters of a billion dollars since its inception in 1981.
+LETR is represented in all 50 U.S. states, Canadian provinces and 46 nations, raising more than $750,000,000 since its inception in 1981.

 By volunteering for Special Olympics Minnesota, law enforcement participants champion acceptance and inclusion of individuals with intellectual disabilities in their communities.
-Law enforcement volunteers help educate the community about the gifts, talents and abilities of people with intellectual disabilities and create opportunities to bring the community together.
+They help educate their communities about the gifts, talents and abilities of people with intellectual disabilities and create opportunities to bring everyone together.